Frank J. Indihar, MD Fellow – Health & Medicine Policy Research Group

 Born in Gilbert, Minnesota, Frank was salutatorian of Gilbert High School, graduated from the University of Minnesota Medical School in 1973, and completed an MBA from California Coastal University in 1996.
 He spent many years with St. Paul Internists while also serving at Bethesda Hospital, and he completed his professional career as CEO of Bethesda Hospital and a VP of HealthEast Care System.
 He interrupted his medical studies to become a Major in the US Army Medical Corps and served both in Vietnam and Washington D.C.
 He received a Bronze Star with Oak Leaf Cluster in 1970 and was honorably discharged in 1971.
 He was very active in both civic and medical circles and served on the boards of the St. Paul Seminary, the Minnesota Orchestra, and Catholic Services to the Elderly, among others.
 He was President of the Ramsey County Medical Society, chaired the Minnesota delegation to the American Medical Association House of Delegates, published many articles on respiratory care, and was recognized as a Luminary by Metro Doctors in 2015.
 A true Renaissance man, Frank’s warm, affable, and charming personality endeared him to many: he welcomed strangers, built deep, long-lasting friendships, and mentored many young people.

 According to the Koronkowskis, Frank was not only dedicated to his work as a physician but also delighted in mentoring prospective medical students and developing lasting friendships with them.
-Frank would have been proud of Kelly’s work as a Schweitzer Fellow and of the lifelong commitment to service the Fellowship nurtures.
+Frank would have been proud of Kelly’s work as a Schweitzer Fellow and as a peer mentor for the program, and of the lifelong commitment to service the Fellowship nurtures.

 News